swiftlang/swift-org-website/_posts/2023-07-10-introducing-swift-http-types.md

 ---
 layout: post
 published: true
-date: 2023-07-06 11:00:00
+date: 2023-07-10 10:00:00
 title: Introducing Swift HTTP Types
 author: [guoyezhang, erickinnear, corybenfield]
 ---

-We're excited to announce an effort to design a coherent set of APIs for HTTP interactions in Swift for both HTTP clients and HTTP servers.
-This effort begins with a new open source Swift package: [Swift HTTP Types](https://github.com/apple/swift-http-types).
-It is a prototype intended to serve as a starting point for detailed discussion and continuing evolutions.
+We're excited to announce a new open source package called [Swift HTTP Types](https://github.com/apple/swift-http-types).

-Building upon many insights from the Swift on server ecosystem, app developers, and the broader Swift community, we're starting with shared currency types for core HTTP operations.
+Building upon insights from Swift on server, app developers, and the broader Swift community, Swift HTTP Types is designed to provide a shared set of currency types for client/server HTTP operations in Swift.

 ## HTTP in Swift

 Networking in Swift is ubiquitous for many use cases today, spanning clients, servers, intermediaries, and many other participants across the internet and other networks.
 HTTP is among the most popular networking technologies, powering daily experiences across the world.

-On Apple platforms, the system HTTP implementation is exposed via the URLSession API in the Foundation framework.
+On Apple platforms, the system HTTP implementation is exposed via the `URLSession` API in the Foundation framework.
 For Swift on server projects, the recommended HTTP stack is implemented in SwiftNIO.

-To provide the best possible experience for using HTTP in Swift, great data types for HTTP requests and responses are essential.
+To provide the best possible experience for using HTTP in Swift, shared currency types are essential.

 ## Swift HTTP Types